dustinpfister/blog_posts/_posts/js-javascript-example-idle-game-simple-mine.md

 ## 2 - The home object module

 I will want to have some kind of main game state object, for this I have a module that will create and return that object.
+So then this module has a main create method that I will use in the main javaScript file to create a new main home object with the create method of this module.
+When I do so I can pass some data that will serve as a way to set up what all the ores are for the game.

 ```js
 (function (api) {